 Please note – this post is not sponsored or endorsed in any way by any of the brands mentioned below.
 These are products I have purchased myself and I am under no obligation to share my thoughts.

-- Write down all the good things about your day – even if those good things were few and far between, write them down and go into as much detail as you can.
-Keeping a diary of positivity will lift your spirits, I find writing very therapeutic (hence why I’m a blogger!).
+- Write down all the good things about your day – even if those good things were few and far between.
+Write it all down and go into as much detail as you can.
+Keeping a diary of positivity will lift your spirits.

 - Have a soak – I mentioned the importance of self-care in my 41 self-care ideas post a little while ago.
-I won’t go into the importance of self-care here as I’ve done enough of that lately, but I highly recommend a big bubble bath to aid relaxation.
+I won’t go into the importance of self-care here as I’ve done enough of that lately.
+However, I highly recommend a big bubble bath to aid relaxation.
 Nothing quite beats a good soak.
+If you are in need of a more extensive dose of self-care take a look at my 10 Day Self Love Challenge.

-- De-clutter – I know what your thinking… surely the last thing to do when your stressed is de-clutter, right?
-For me, clutter is a huge trigger for stress.
-Being around clutter when I’ve had a bad day makes me feel 10 times worse.
-Clearing the area around me of unwanted or no longer required items is incredibly satisfying and is definitely one of my favourite ways to unwind.
+- De-clutter – I know what your thinking… surely the last thing to do when your stressed is de-clutter and tidy, right?
+Clutter can be a huge trigger for stress.
+Being around clutter when you’ve had a bad day will make you feel even worse.
+Clearing the area around you of unwanted or no longer required items will feel incredibly satisfying.
+De-cluttering is one of my favourite ways to unwind.
+If you aren’t sure where to start my de-clutter challenge could be exactly what you need.

 - Immerse yourself in another world – reading a good book allows us to escape our own world and enter the imagination of others, if only for a while.

-- Meditate – it’s not all about crossing your legs and humming!
-Meditation is not something I do often, but I really should.
-Meditating makes you feel calm and relaxed, it’s the perfect way to unwind.
+- Meditate – Meditating allows you to feel calm and relaxed, it’s the perfect way to unwind.
 I use the Headspace app.

 - Phone a friend – sometimes we just need a good rant.
-I talk to my best friend on the phone nearly every night and it really helps to take the weight of the day off my shoulders.
+I talk to my best friend on the phone nearly every night.
+It really helps to take the weight of the day off my shoulders.
 It’s good to talk and let off some steam.

-- Dance – with or without the kid, I love turning the music up high and having a boogie.
-Seriously, give it a try, you’ll soon forget how rubbish your day has been.
+- Dance – with or without the kids, just dance your frustrations away.
+I love turning the music up high and having a boogie.
+Seriously, give it a try!